zpok3/Waters-of-Life/README.md

 ### Essentials Plus Profile
 The full version of the FO3 Mod Guide written by ModdingLinked.

-## The game crashes when I use a Stimpak on a temporary companion!
-Update Companion Wheel (FOSE) to version 2.0, the wheel was never supposed to work on temporary companions as they don't have the necessary dialogue topics.
-The new version has additional checks to make sure the wheel doesn't appear on temporary companions.

-## Three Dog is dead!
-I've made a [mod](https://www.nexusmods.com/fallout3/mods/26967) that "fixes" the issue, just install it in MO2 and load a save from before you entered GNR Studios, or if you don't have one then open the console and use `resurrect` on Three Dog.

 ## INI Settings
 If you had to reset your INIs to get the game to start, these are a few settings that will be reset that you must reapply.